 Marriage is not a predetermined process that happens mysteriously.
 If you believe that, you’ll get easily frustrated: if God arranges marriages, then why doesn’t he stop divorce?
 God lets us make the decision to love and the decision to leave.

 You can improve your opportunities for romance by getting out and choosing to sacrificially love people.
 Or, you can opt for selfish or reclusive behavior and diminish your relational prospects.
 The quality of your social life hinges on the choices you make.

 Does God promise you a spouse?
 Yes, a spiritual one.
 If you are part of the Church, you are part of the bride of Jesus Christ.
 Does God promise you an earthly spouse?
 No. This isn’t a promise that’s made in the Bible.
-So rather than expecting God to provide you a husband or wife, maybe it’s time for you to ask God to show you how love Him more.
+So rather than expecting God to provide you with a husband or wife, maybe it’s time for you to ask God to show you how to love him and others more.

 If you feel stuck spiritually, please know that you don't have to journey alone.
 You can connect with one of our free and confidential mentors for prayer, support, and a listening ear.
 Just use the form in the "Connect" tab below.